sszhao74/sszhao74.github.io/_posts/2026-02-09-klic-meeting-explores-practical-strategies-for-better-visualizations.md

 ---
 layout: post
-title: KLIC Meeting Explores Practical Strategies for Better Visualizations
+title: Practical Strategies for Better Visualizations
 date: 2026-02-09
 description: The second KLIC meeting of the semester was held on Monday, February 9
 tags: research session